What Type of CFO is Right for Your Business?

 Fractional CFO

 A fractional CFO works with multiple clients on a contract basis.
-They provide high-level financial strategy, but only commit a few hours or days per month.
-Ideal for small businesses or startups that need expertise, not payroll weight.
+They provide high-level financial coordination of financial operations, but only commit a few hours or days per month.
+Ideal for small businesses or startups that need representation, but not payroll weight.

 Part-Time CFO